ZhantianXu/PISAD/README.md

 ##### Stage1: SNP callng :

-First, we select a low-error-rate sequencing dataset as the target sample for rapid SNP calling.
+First, we use a low-error-rate sequencing dataset as the target sample for rapid SNP calling.

 Example: